Feeling pressure: 2020 champ Kenin loses at Australian Open - WTMJ

 And then there was recent form.

 Kenin walked off the court crying after a 6-2, 6-2 loss last week in a tuneup event at the site of the Australian Open and explained afterward that her left leg was sore.
-Kanepi, meanwhile, put an end to No. 7-ranked Aryna Sabalenka’s 15-match winning streak last week and entered Thursday having won 16 of her past 17 outings.
+Kanepi, meanwhile, put an end to No. 7-ranked Aryna Sabalenka’s 15-match winning streak last week and had won 16 of her past 17 outings.

 With serves topping 110 mph (175 kph), Kanepi saved all seven break points she faced.
 And she wound up with a 22-10 edge in winners.